-When a game is completed, the program pauses for a few seconds, to allow you to study the final position, and then starts a new game automatically.

-This command is ignored if the program is in 'problem' or 'infinite' mode (see later), or the game is over.

-Pressing the <ESCAPE> key, whilst the program is thinking about its move (but not while it is indicating its move on the board) or after the game is over, will stop the program playing against itself and allow you to resume play for the current side to move.

-When playing itself, both player names are displayed as 'Colossus'.
+When a game is completed, the program pauses for a few seconds to allow you to study the final position, and then starts a new game automatically.
+This command is ignored if the program is in "problem" or "infinite" mode (see later), or the game is over.
+Pressing the <ESCAPE/COMMODORE/EXIT/DELETE> key whilst the program is thinking about its move (but not while it is indicating its move on the board) or after the game is over, will stop the program playing against itself and allow you to resume play for the current side to move.
+When playing itself, both player names are displayed as "Colossus".

-Quantify parameters - Type <SHIFT>'Q'
+Quantify parameters: Type <SHIFT> "Q"

 This allows you to adjust some of the programs internal parameters to make it function in different ways.
 (See section 4.b for details on how to enter numeric data).

-The program first asks 'Book?'.
+The program first asks "Book?".
 The parameter value can be 0 or 1.
-If it is set to 0 the program will not search its 'openings book' for moves (effectively making the openings easier for you).
+If it is set to 0 the program will not search its "openings book" for moves (effectively making the openings easier for you).
 If it is set to 1 the program will use its book in the normal manner.

-The program then asks 'Prediction?'.
+The program then asks "Prediction?".
 The parameter value can be 0 or 1.
 If it is set to 0 the program will not predict your move or think ahead on your time (effectively making the whole game easier for you).
 If it is set to 1 the program will predict your move in the normal manner.

-The program then asks 'Line depth?'.
+The program then asks "Line depth?"
 The number of moves in the "current-line" display can be set from 1 to 15 ply.
-The default is 1.i.e. the moves at the first ply of the tree are displayed.

-The program then asks 'Dimensions?'.
+The default is 1, i.e. the moves at the first play of the tree are displayed.
+The program then asks "Dimensions?"
 The parameter value can be 2 or 3.
-If it is set to 2 the graphics board printout is the two-dimensional representation as used in chess literature.
-If it is set to 3 (the default) the board is displayed as 3 dimensional as though you were looking at a real board and pieces.
-The program then asks 'Draw score?'.
-The "material" part can be set from -9 to +9 and the "positional" part from -60to +60.
+If it is set to 2 the graphics board printout will be the two-dimensional representation as used in chess literature.

+If it is set to 3 the board is displayed as 3-dimensional as though you were looking at a real board and pieces.
+The program then asks "Draw score?".
+The "material" part can be set from -9 to +9 and the "positional" part from -60 to +60.
 The lower the draw score is set the more the program will keep trying to win.
 The higher the draw score is set the more the program will be happy to allow a draw (effectively making it easier for you to achieve a draw by repetition of position).

-Replay - Type <SHIFT>'R'
+Replay: Type <SHIFT> "R"

 The whole game-record can be replayed from the start to the final position to demonstrate the game-so-far to a spectator.
 The program pauses between moves to allow you to follow the game.
 The pause time can be set from 0 to 20 seconds.
 (See section 4.b for details on how to enter numeric data).

-You can interrupt the replay by pressing the <ESCAPE> key during one of the pauses.
-When an action replay is in progress, the message 'Replaying' is displayed below the board.
+You can interrupt the replay by pressing the <ESCAPE/ DELETE/COMMODORE/EXIT> key during one of the pauses.
+When an action replay is in progress, the message "Replaying" is displayed below the board.

-Supervisor - Type <SHIFT>'S'
+Supervisor: Type <SHIFT> "S"

 This stops the program making any moves, and allows you to play moves for both sides.

-This allows you to setup a required position by playing through a sequence of moves, or to play a friend using the programs board display.
+This allows you to set-up a required position by playing through a sequence of moves, or to play a friend using the programs board display.

 All moves entered are still checked for legality.

-When supervising, both player names are displayed as 'Opponent'.
+When supervising, both player names are displayed as "Opponent".

-Type of playing mode - Type <SHIFT>'T'
+Type of playing mode: Type <SHIFT> "T"